Amplus-Innovations-Inc/syncedtool_plugin/README.md

 ### How to use

-Both, email and link csv files must be uploaded for the share button to work.
-An orange button means that the button can be pressed, when the button turns grey it is no longer avaliable.
+1. Use the template csv files to populate them with the data with link and file information.
+2. Upload link csv containing the links to be shared.
+Upload the email csv containing the emails.
+3. Select the sharing options
+4. Press **Share**

 ### Limitations and Best Practices

 1. If an email in the CSV file does not have a cooresponding Guest Account, it is strongly reccomended to create one before proceeding with sharing.
 Not doing so may result in unexpected behaviour.

 2. Ensure there are no spaces in cells.

+3. If Error sharing occurs, either there is no internet or there is an issue with one or more links in the link csv